cwld/ubuntu-config-tool/README.md

 ...
 ```
 Note, package installation will not restart the service as it is assumed that would be done by the package installer if necessary.
+Package management is optional, and either install/remove can be specified or both.

 ### Files

 The files section in the configuration will indicate which files to copy.
 The files may be a path (folder) in which case the copy will be recursive, or can be single files.
+If the service needs to be restarted when files are updated, set `requiresRestart: true`, and this will indicate to the tool to force a restart of the service.
 All options must be specified for each file, and you must take care to ensure that paths are not duplicated as order is not guaranteed and files will be overwritten if existing.
 For example, if you wanted to overwrite the default nginx index file with your own in a local www directory and have it owned by www-data with read only permissions, your config would look like this:
 ```